What to do with children’s accounts and savings if you separate

 Changing the registered contact

-The process may vary from provider to provider, and both you and your ex-partner may have to sign the form to say you agree to the change.
+The process might vary from provider to provider, and both you and your ex-partner might have to sign the form to say you agree to the change.

 Child Trust Funds